ilbers/isar/doc/user_manual.md

 You can write it yourself, which can be pretty easy but requires a bit of studying. <https://www.debian.org/doc/debian-policy/index.html>

-Isar does actually contain a helper that aims to "debianize" sources for your.
+Isar does actually contain a helper that aims to "debianize" sources for you.
 If your package uses a build-system that Debian knows and follows the well known "configure", "compile", "install" scheme that debianization might just fit your needs without reading Debian manuals.
 If it does not fully fit your needs, it probably gives you a good starting point for your manual tuning.

 The shell function `deb_debianize` creates a `debian` folder.
 But it will not overwrite files that already are in WORKDIR.
 So you can either just call it to fully generate the `debian` folder.
 Or you combine it with pre-existing parts.